riak/riak.github.io/versioned_docs/version-2.0.9/using/running-a-cluster.md

 To run multiple nodes, make copies of the `riak` directory.

-* If you ran `make all rel`, then this can be found in `./rel/riak` under the Riak source root directory.
+-   If you ran `make all rel`, then this can be found in `./rel/riak` under the Riak source root directory.
-* If you are running Mac OS X, then this is the directory where you unzipped the `.tar.gz` file.
+-   If you are running Mac OS X, then this is the directory where you unzipped the `.tar.gz` file.

 Presuming that you copied `./rel/riak` into `./rel/riak1`, `./rel/riak2`,
 `./rel/riak3`, and so on, you need to make two changes:

 1. Set your handoff port and your Protocol Buffers or HTTP port (depending on which interface you are using) to different values on each node.
 For example:

     ```riakconf
     # For Protocol Buffers:
     listener.protobuf.internal = 127.0.0.1:8187

     # For HTTP:
     listener.http.internal = 127.0.0.1:8198

     # For either interface:
     handoff.port = 8199
     ```

-       ```appconfig
+    ```erlang
     %% In the pb section of riak_core:
     {"127.0.0.1", 8187 }

     %% In the http section of riak_core:
     {"127.0.0.1", 8198}
     ```

 2. Change the name of each node to a unique name.
 Now, start the nodes, changing path names and nodes as appropriate:

 ```bash
 ./rel/riak1/bin/riak start